- What Are the Symptoms of Nasal Cancer in Canines?

 Radiation Therapy for Nasal Tumors

 The goal of radiation therapy is to not only get rid of the cancerous tumor but also prevent cancerous cells from growing back and forming yet another tumor in its place.
-The medical term for cancer that grows back is neoplasia, so if a dog experiences a resurgence of nose cancer, it is referred to as nasal cavity neoplasia.
+The clinical term for cancer that grows back is neoplasia, so if a dog experiences a resurgence of nose cancer, it is referred to as nasal cavity neoplasia.

-Radiation therapy is a powerful treatment option so it is not prescribed for all situations of canine nasal tumors.
+Radiation therapy is a powerful treatment option so it is not prescribed for all situations of canine tumors.
 It's often reserved for dogs that are facing more severe tumors than others.
 Radiation treatment emits strong energy that targets the cancer cells.
-Otherwise known as a radiation field, these energies combine both heat and lighting to kill cancerous cells that are posing a threat to your dog’s well being.
+Otherwise known as a radiation field, these energies combine both heat and lighting to kill cancerous cells that are posing a threat to your dog’s well-being.

 The radiation field that your dog is treated with will depend on how intensive the radiation therapy needs to be, as well as whether the radiation field is being implemented after chemotherapy or if it’s being administered as a singular treatment option.
 There are various degrees so the exact radiation field applied to your dog’s tumor will be specifically tailored to your dog.